Events Calendar

 126 Kent Road, New Milford, CT 06776

 We are an independent Bible base Church our goal is to enthusiastically share the great hope of the Gospel to everyone in our community and beyond.
 Thru Worship service of song, prayer and God's Word.
-Riverview Baptist Church Now Echo Grace Church is open to everyone of all ages, ethnicities, backgrounds and those seeking to discover God’s will and desire to walk with God.
+Echo Grace Church is open to everyone of all ages, ethnicities, backgrounds and those seeking to discover God’s will and desire to walk with God.
 We believes that people and their relationship with God and to each other matter.

 Our Vision